LucasWashor/IS477-Group-Project---Lucas-W.-Max-W./StatusReport.md

 **What we’ve done so far:**

-- Loaded both datasets into Python and looked at the basic structure.
+- Loaded both datasets into Python and looked at the basic structure (work shown in `notebooks/01_initial_exploration.ipynb`).
 - Cleaned some initial issues such as:
   - Converting numeric columns to the correct types.
   - Lowercasing and trimming movie titles for consistency.